kpwn/yalu102/README.md

 ## Installing

+> DO NOT DOWNLOAD THIS SOFTWARE FROM OTHER SOURCES OTHER THAN THESE LINKS UNDER ANY CIRCUMSTANCE.
+IT IS VERY EASY TO BACKDOOR THIS SORT OF SOFTWARE TO CONTAIN MALWARE.
+PLEASE BE EXTREMELY CAREFUL.
+THESE MIRRORS ARE TRUSTED, BUT STILL CHECK THE SHA1.

 * Download the pre-compiled version from the table below.
 * [Check the SHA1 hash](http://onlinemd5.com) of the downloaded file (optional but recommended).
 * Install using [Cydia Impactor](http://www.cydiaimpactor.com/).